FidoID – The Trusted Pet Microchip Registry

 Updating and Managing Records

-Keep your details up to date so your pet can always be reunited with you quickly.
+Keep your details up to date to increase the chances of your pet being reunited with you quickly.

 How do I update or change my pet's record?